frangio/node-gyp-cache/README.md

 Local installation is useful for optimizing CI builds.

 ```
-npm install --save-dev nicer-node-gyp
+npm install --save-dev node-gyp-cache
-echo node_gyp = nicer-node-gyp >> .npmrc
+echo node_gyp = node-gyp-cache >> .npmrc
 ```

-It will also be necessary to configure your CI to cache `nicer-node-gyp`'s cache directory.
-It will be located in `$XDG_CACHE_HOME/nicer-node-gyp`, which is usually `~/.cache/nicer-node-gyp`.
+It will also be necessary to configure your CI to cache `node-gyp-cache`'s cache directory.
+It will be located in `$XDG_CACHE_HOME/node-gyp-cache`, which is usually `~/.cache/node-gyp-cache`.

 ## Caveats